commercelayer/commercelayer-docs-api/resources/skus/retrieve_sku.md

 ---
-description: How to fetch a specific sku via API
+description: How to fetch a specific SKU via API
 ---

-# Retrieve a sku
+# Retrieve a SKU

-To fetch a single sku, send a `GET` request to the `/api/skus/:id` endpoint, where `id` is the ID of the resource that you want to retrieve.
+To fetch a single SKU, send a `GET` request to the `/api/skus/:id` endpoint, where `id` is the ID of the resource that you want to retrieve.

 {% page-ref page="../../fetching-resources.md" %}